What You Should Know About the Probate Process

 What is Probate and How Long Does It Take?

 Probate is the legal process for distributing a person’s property after they pass away.
 Each state (and sometimes even each county) can have different probate rules and procedures.
 The probate process is intentionally designed to take a long time.
 The whole point of the process is to prove the facts of the estate and give creditors plenty of time to come forward.
-Even simple probate cases can take years to pay heirs, in some cases 3 years or longer.
+Even simple probate cases can take years to pay heirs, in some cases 3 years or longer for the probate timeline.
+Terms like estate loans, beneficiaries and executor can be confusing.
+Here is a simplified look at this complex process, which will help you understand how to get an inheritance.

 The first step in the probate process is to file a request for probate.
 Probate is the court that will decide on how all assets of the estate are to be distributed and will determine the validity of the will of the decedent.